Henry Flad

-Henry Flad (July 30, 1824 – July 20, 1898) was a German-born civil engineer who served as an engineering officer in the Union Army during the American Civil War, as a railroad engineer before and during the civil war, and later as a civil engineer after the war.
-He helped found and was first president of the Engineers' Club of Saint Louis, and in 1886 was president of the American Society of Civil Engineers.
+Henry Flad (30 July 1824 – 20 July 1898) was a German-born civil engineer who served as an engineering officer in the Union Army during the American Civil War, a railroad engineer before and during the civil war, and later as a civil engineer after the war.
+He co-founded the Engineers' Club of Saint Louis, and was president of the American Society of Civil Engineers in 1886.

-Biography

 Early life

-Henry Flad was born July 30, 1824, in the Grand Duchy of Baden near the university town of Heidelberg.
-His father, Jacob Flad, dying within the same year, his mother Francisca Brunn Flad, very soon afterwards removed to the town of Speyer a few miles distant upon the left bank of the Rhine in the Rhine Palatinate, a province belonging to Bavaria.
-After passing through the preparatory schools of Speyer, young Henry entered the University of Munich, in Bavaria where he took the polytechnic course.
+Henry Flad was born on 30 July 1824, near Heidelberg, Baden.
+His father, Jacob Flad, who died in the same year, along with his mother, Francisca Brunn Flad, soon afterwards moved to the town of Speyer, Bavaria.
+After passing through the preparatory schools of Speyer, young Henry entered the Ludwig-Maximilians-Universität München in Bavaria, where he took the polytechnic course.

-After his graduation in 1846, at twenty two years of age, he was given a position in the engineering service of the Bavarian Government, his first employment being on works for the improvement of the River Rhine.
-The years which immediately followed, particularly the years 1848 and 1849, were years of great political commotion throughout Europe.
-Encouraged by the success of the French Revolution of 1848 which drove out King Louis Philippe I, the longings of the German people for a freer and more united government found such vigorous expression that the princes of the many petty states into which Germany was divided acceded to the convocation of a National Assembly or Parliament, which, in May 1848, met in Frankfurt to frame a constitution for United Germany.
-Unfortunately the deliberations of this assembly showed such wide differences of opinion and so little ability to unite in any workable plan that the ardor of the more conservative classes began to cool.
-The princes seized their opportunity to reassert themselves and repudiated the authority of the Parliament.
+After his graduation in 1846, at twenty-two years of age, he was given a position in the engineering service of the Bavarian Government, his first employment being on works for the improvement of the River Rhine.
+Meanwhile, encouraged by the success of the French Revolution of 1848, the German people revolted, beginning the German Revolution of 1848.
+The princes of the many states into which Germany was divided at the time conceded to the convocation of a National Assembly, which, in May 1848, met in Frankfurt to create a constitution for a united Germany, which would later be known as the Frankfurt Constitution.
+However, disagreements began to appear within the National Assembly.
+As a result, the monarchs in Germany soon reasserted themselves and repudiated the authority of the Parliament.

-In Southern Germany the champions of the Parliament took up arms in its behalf.
-Amongst them was Henry Flad, then in his twenty fifth year, who joined the Parliamentary army as a captain of engineers.
-Fortune, however, was against them and after several engagements the Parliamentary army was driven into Switzerland and disbanded.
-Meantime its leaders were placed under the ban and Captain Flad, with many others, was sentenced to death.

-Under these circumstances he very naturally turned his face westward and took passage for the United States where the right of the people to govern themselves has found its fullest expression.
+In Southern Germany, many members of the Frankfurt Parliament began to take up arms on behalf of the parliament.
+Henry Flad had joined the German revolutionaries as an engineering officer.
+After the defeat of the revolutionaries in 1849, Henry Flad emigrated to America.